 2. Permission pass campaigns

-When you get added onto a blacklist, your email service provider will pinpoint the campaign that triggered it.
-This can allow you to identify the email list in your database that has spam email addresses in it.
+When you get added to a blacklist, your email service provider will pinpoint the campaign that triggered it, allowing you to identify the email list in your database that has spam email addresses in it.
 Once you have identified the campaign, you can then send out an email to re-confirm if those users want to be included on the list.

 Make sure you use this email to weed out all the contacts that no longer want to be contacted by you.
-If you try to the keep the long email last, even if people no longer want to be contacted, you may never end up off the blacklist.
+If you try and keep every conceivable email address on your list and don't take into account subscribers who no longer want to be contacted, you might find you end up never leaving a blacklist.